curioushuman/curious-outcomes-communities/README.md

 - When requesting the access token (within your code) you must use test.salesforce.com / login.salesforce.com rather than your custom URL
 - When sending the body it **DOES INDEED NEED TO BE** stringified
+- The callback doesn't matter, but I've used one that works well with postman so you can use it for manual testing.

 ## TODO